katherinesutarlim/atp-birthdays/README.md

 # ATP Birthdays

-A visualisation of the birthdates of 101 ATP players.
+A visualisation of the birthdates of 101 ATP players inspired by family birthday boards.

 Credits to Tennis Abstract for the dataset.